Banks — JPMorgan and Deutsche Bank

 Congressional and Regulatory Findings

-• JPMorgan filed suspicious activity reports (SARs) for transactions connected to Leon Black, Alan Dershowitz, Les Wexner, and Glenn Dubin totaling approximately $1 billion β€” these reports were filed following Epstein's 2019 death, suggesting the bank recognized the transactions as suspicious at the time or in retrospect.
+• JPMorgan filed suspicious activity reports (SARs) for transactions connected to Leon Black, Alan Dershowitz, Les Wexner, and Glenn Dubin totaling approximately $1 billion — filed after Epstein's 2019 death.

 Settlement

-• 2023: JPMorgan paid $290 million to settle with Epstein victims; no admission of wrongdoing.
+• 2023: JPMorgan paid $290 million to settle with Epstein victims (EFTA01652542 — WSJ headline confirmed in corpus); no admission of wrongdoing (EFTA02810316).

 Deutsche Bank